How to Support Your Spouse Through Job Loss Depression

 • Collaborate on a Simple Schedule: Focus on small, achievable tasks.
 Avoid overwhelming lists.

-• Temporarily?”Actions: Review budgets, pause non-essential subscriptions, plan affordable meals, explore assistance programs.
+• Take Action: Review budgets, pause subscriptions, plan affordable meals.
 Take the lead: “I’ll handle calling about the cable bill.”

 • Offer specific help: “Can I review your resume?”, “Want to practice interview questions?”, “I’ll search for openings in X field.”